Aaron Peña

-Lionel Aron Peña, Jr., known as Aaron (born June 8, 1959) is an American attorney and politician who for 10 years represented House District 40 in the Texas House of Representatives, a seat he was first sworn into on January 14, 2003.
-On November 25, 2011, Rep. Aaron Peña announced that he would not seek re-election to a sixth term in office.
-He ended his tenure with the Texas House of Representatives on January 8, 2013 and returned to his work as an attorney and advisor in the private and public sectors.
-Currently Peña is employed with the Texas General Land Office, serving under the leadership of Land Commissioner George P. Bush.
+Lionel Aron Peña, Jr., known as Aaron (born June 8, 1959) is an American attorney and politician serving as a justice of the Texas Court of Appeals since 2023.
+A member of the Republican Party, he previously represented the 40th district in the Texas House of Representatives from 2003 to 2013.

 Early life and education

 Lionel Aron Peña, Jr., was born in Austin, Texas, to Lionel Aron Peña, Sr. and Sylvia Alamia Peña.
 The Peña and Alamia families originated in the Rio Grande Valley in Deep South Texas.
 His parents had moved to Austin so that his father could attend the University of Texas Law School.
 To support the family, Peña's parents worked at the Texas Capitol Complex—his mother for State Comptroller Zollie Steakley and father as a Texas House Committee Clerk.
 Peña spent the first few years of his life in a home on the banks of Waller Creek, two blocks from the State Capitol, now the location of the Dell Medical School.

 After two years in Austin, the family returned to South Texas and settled in the city of Edinburg.
 "Little A" is the nickname given to Aaron as a young child.

 Peña graduated from Edinburg High School in 1977.
 Thereafter, Peña attended Pan American University, now the University of Texas Rio Grande Valley.
 He thereafter moved to Austin where he received a Bachelor of Arts in political science from the University of Texas in May 1984.
 During his undergraduate studies, Peña worked as a legislative assistant at the State Capitol.
 Like his father before him, Peña studied to be a lawyer, receiving his Juris Doctor in May 1987 from Texas Southern University School of Law in Houston.
 Peña immediately returned to Edinburg to raise his family and to practice law.